mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 }
 ```

-^ [lisa] There's a cool feature of Kotlin that allows us to specify when a recursive function can take advantage of tail recursion.
+^ [lisa] There's a cool feature of Kotlin that allows us to specify when a recursive function can take advantage of tail recursion

-^ blha blah blah
+^ This allows for us to write recursive functions, that we'd typically write using a loop, without worrying about stack overflow.
+Kotlin reads this `tailrec` modifier and expects the last call of the recursion to be the function, and raises a compiler warning when no tail call is found.

+^ The compiler then unrolls the recursion into a plain ol' loop

 ---